 Jeremiah 5:30-31 "An astonishing and horrible thing has been committed in the land [God reports]: The prophets prophesy falsely, and the priests rule by their own power; and My people love to have it so [Now notice this question:] but what will you do in the end?"
 [The question God asks of the people who love this.]

-The entire nation—Jeremiah is reporting here on Judah, just because Nebuchadnezzar invaded in 607 B.C.—the entire nation was spiritually and morally sick.
+The entire nation—Jeremiah is reporting here on Judah, just because Nebuchadnezzar invaded in 607 BC—was spiritually and morally sick.
 This statement "and the priests rule by their own power," means, in more modern language, that the priests were functioning by their own authority—that is, they pushed the law of God aside.

 The people loved it because in so doing, they allowed themselves to be deceived into thinking that the restraints and penalties of God's law would not affect them.
-"It will not happen to me."
+"It won't happen to me."
 How do I know that?
 Because that is what God showed happened in the Garden of Eden.
 "You shall not surely die."
 Adam and Eve became convinced that it was not going to affect them if they disobeyed what God said.
-"It will not really affect me."
+"It won't really affect me."
 They fell for what Satan sold them on.

 Why does God concentrate on morals in His Book?
 There are many things He could have written about in His Book, but He chose to write very much about the morals of the people that He was reporting on.

 I will tell you one reason why.
 Morals are like a weathervane.
 They show the direction a nation, or a church, or an individual is headed in.